He Lei

 He Lei (何雷 (Hé Léi); born June 1955) is a lieutenant general of the Chinese People's Liberation Army.

 Biography

 He was born in Luoyang, Henan, in June 1955, to a military family, while his ancestral home in Tongjiang County, Sichuan Province.
 He enlisted in the People's Liberation Army in 1968, when he served in the military in Beijing Military Region.
 At the end of 1990, he was transferred to the PLA Academy of Military Science, the PLA's highest-level research institute and center of military science.
 In July 2013 he was appointed deputy commander of the Lanzhou Military Region.
 Five months later, he became vice-president of the PLA Academy of Military Science.

 He was promoted to the rank of major general (shaojiang) in July 2009 and lieutenant general (zhongjiang) in July 2014.

-He was a delegate to the 13th National People's Congress and a delegate to 19th National Congress of the Communist Party of China.
+He was a delegate to the 13th National People's Congress and a delegate to 19th National Congress of the Chinese Communist Party.